silverware64/Lil_Lexi/README.md

 single submission.
 Each student should put their name in a comment for every class that they implement.

 This program of Lil Lexi is buggy, but works.
 Some things may cause the program to freeze or crash.
+The spell check function was lost in a Github push.

 [^1]: This program of Lil Lexi is made for CSC 335 Object-Oriented Programming and Design.